SlimeVR/SlimeVR-Rust/firmware/docs/Goals.md

   accompanying documentation, without a hardware probe.
 * Communicates with the SlimeVR server over UDP on ESP32C3.
 * Works with SlimeVR server of BLE on nrf52840.
-Can be accomplished via host-side BLE->UDP conversion program, if that is necessary or eaiser.
+Can be accomplished via host-side BLE->UDP conversion program, if that is necessary or easier.
 * Supports commonly used or highly desired IMUs by the SlimeVR community, such as MPU6050, BMI160, BNO080, LSM6DS3.
 Currently, this list is exhaustive.
 Other IMUs are a bonus but not required for the MVP.